Table of Contents

 The salivary cortisol test is generally done at the patient’s home during the odd hours of the day when the levels of cortisol are significantly low.

-Either you can call a health professional to conduct this test or get the cortisol EIA kit.
+Either you can call a health professional to conduct this test or get the cortisol EIA kit (Check where to buy TMB stop solution to add in EIA Kit. ).
 The kit has a swab to collect the sample and a container to store it.

 What To Do Before the Test?